-In terms of diet, one major change is the transition from smooth baby purees to finger foods (also known as “stage 3 baby foods”).
+In terms of diet, one major change is the transition from baby purees to finger foods (also known as “Stage 3 baby foods”).
 And then seemingly right after that, your baby will make another big change—this time from finger foods to “real” table foods, or what we at Nurture Life call “toddler meals.”

 This post focuses on that second transition from baby food to table food.
 We’ll share a few helpful tips to ease the transition to toddler meals, including when to start and how to do so in a positive, healthy way.

 Many people consider finger foods to be a baby’s first real “table food,” so in that case, most babies start eating table food by 9 or 10 months of age.
 (For more information on the switch from purees to finger foods, check out our guide on transitioning to finger foods!)